 It is inevitable that school crisis will occur.
 In international schools, school counselors are the first responders of members of the school's crisis team.
 The purpose of this course is to prepare students for dealing with crisis situations they will encounter as an International School Counselor.
 Students will spend time reflecting on how people deal with crises, exploring their own crisis experiences, and begin to develop skills for crisis intervention. students will also examine some of the relevant research on crises, resolution, and resilience for International populations.
-However, the major focus throughout the course will be on learning the practical skills of helping people in crisis and constructing prevention programs for children and adolescents that include: Grief and Bereavement, Bullying, Violence Prevention, Cultural Adjustment and Transition, Suicide and Suicidal Ideation, and Family Conflict and Violence.
+However, the major focus throughout the course will be on applying principles of crisis response to cases encountered in practice.
+Prior cases have included:

 Number of Units: 3.0 graduate level extension credit(s) in semester hours